-While it is the DSL's role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc.).
+While it is the DSL's role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
 In these circumstances a Child Protection Contact Referral should be made to Children's Services and/or the Police immediately.
 Where Child Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.

 If a teacher (persons employed or engaged to carry out teaching work at school), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
 This is a mandatory reporting duty.
-KCSiE (DfE 2022) pg.
-152-153.
+KCSiE (DfE 2021) pg.
+131-132:

-If the allegations raised are against other children, the school should follow section 5.1.17 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
-Please see the school's anti-bullying policy for more details on procedures to minimise the risk of child-on-child abuse.
+If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
+Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern pro-forma is available on the Hertfordshire Grid for Learning, and copies are located in the staff room).
+The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern pro-forma is available on the Hertfordshire Grid for Learning).